grid-line

 Searches for “cybersecurity technology” have increased more than 200% in the past 5 years.

-A 2022 report from IBM found that organizations that use AI tools alongside automation shorten the breach lifecycle by 74 days and save $3 million compared to those who don’t use these cybersecurity solutions.
+A recent report from IBM found that organizations that use AI cybersecurity tools and automation extensively save $2.22 million compared to those who don’t use these solutions.

 Not only can AI tools recognize attacks before human operators, but they can also be configured to stop the attack and alert IT personnel before the breach gets out of control.